txt/ase23/docs/intro.md

 ...
 They can only give you answers."
 - Pablo Picasso[^0]

-Welcome to the next era of software engineering:
+Astronomy is more than about merely building tools.

-- Astronomers learn how to make lenses (what we might call bracket matching or compiling);
+Astronomers learn how to make lenses (what we might call bracket matching or compiling);
--  Then they look through those lens to learn more abut the universe around us.
+Then they look through those lens to learn more abut the universe around us.

-So the old challenge  point of SE was how to build software.
+So the old challenge  of SE was how to build software.
-We got pretty good at that kind of bracket matching.
+We got pretty good at that kind of bracket matching and tool building.

-But now that we can match the brackets, our next challenge is to use that software as a lens to explore the world around us:
+But now that we can match the brackets, its time to learn how to make best use of those tools.
+Our next challenge is to use software as a lens to explore the world around us:

 - with least effort
 - yielding most insight.